vaibzzz123/ThePiedPiper/README.md

 # The Pied Piper

 This project is a server and API built with Node.js, Express.js, and Socket.IO frameworks and libraries.
-It is a simple server which has an API pertaining to modify a plaintext file.
+It is a simple server which has an API for modifying a file with JSON in it, representing a database.

 ## Setup